anikolaienko/py-automapper/README.md

 # {'full_name': 'John Cusack', 'profession': 'engineer'}
 ```

-## Use of Deepcopy
+## Disable Deepcopy
-By default, automapper performs a recursive deepcopy() on all attributes.
-This makes sure that changes in the attributes of the source
+By default, py-automapper performs a recursive `copy.deepcopy()` call on all attributes when copying from source object into target class instance.
-do not affect the target and vice-versa:
+This makes sure that changes in the attributes of the source do not affect the target and vice versa.
+If you need your target and source class share same instances of child objects, set `use_deepcopy=False` in `map` function.

 ```python
 from dataclasses import dataclass